Why Fresh is Real?

 Why an allergen-friendly food blog?

-Allergies and food sensitivities are on the rise.
-I want to help inspire as many people as I can with healthy food options like my Ultimate Survival Meal and my kid-friendly Coconut Banana Seed Bars, safe for the whole family to safely enjoy.
+Allergies, food sensitivities and gut issues are on the rise.
+I want to help inspire as many people as I can with healthy food options that are great for the whole family to enjoy.

 Individuals with allergies and food sensitivities, don’t eat out much, there’s often too great of a risk of accidentally coming into contact and ingesting something you might react to.